 - There may be multiple applications from each institution.
-A Principal Investigator may participate in only one application per round, and investigators who already have Catalyst funding are not eligible to re-apply during the term of their award.
+A PI may participate in only one application per round, and investigators who already have Catalyst funding are not eligible to re-apply during the term of their award.

 - There is no expectation that Catalyst Awards will be distributed evenly among the CBC institutions.

-- Grants can range up to $200,000 for use over 1-2 years (note that the three CBC institutions have waived all indirect costs.)
+- Grants can range up to $250,000 for use over 1-2 years.
+Please note that the three CBC institutions have waived all indirect costs.

-- Catalyst Awards are one-time awards with no expectation of continuation or renewal by the CBC.
-No-cost extensions are not allowed.
+- Catalyst Awards are one-time awards, with no expectation of continuation or renewal by the CBC.

 All proposals MUST be prepared according to the guidelines listed below.